 - Committed Giving: Charitable Donation of minimum £10 per month by Direct Debit

 - Insurance: It is compulsory for all loaners to take out third party public liability insurance, such as BHS Gold membership.
 The loaner must provide evidence of this prior to taking the horse home.
 Veterinary fee insurance cover is not compulsory and is at the discretion of the loaner.

 The BTRC is available to advise you through all stages of this process and at all times to assist you with your new horse thereafter.
 Any problems can be assessed and help is at hand from our highly experienced staff.

-Should a horse need to be returned for any reason, the BTRC requires one months’ notice and the loaner will be responsible for the cost of the return transport.
+Should a horse need to be returned for any reason, the BTRC requires 6 weeks notice and the loaner will be responsible for the cost of the return transport.

 We take enormous pride in producing our ex-racehorses for their new life after racing.
 Some may make great fun competition horses whilst others are suited to a more relaxed way of life.

 If you require more about loaning a horse from the BTRC please call 01524 812649.